Melloniah/Project-Phase1/README.md

 The user can know the price of the destination they have put before the confirm booking.

-The user can whatsapp me from the footer contact section
+The user can whatsapp me from the footer contact section This app most of the things, eg contact form, searching places in real time needed a solid backend.
+I look forward to adding some backend to it.